 Many women have heard that people who have had breast enlargements frequently wish they had gone bigger and their advice to women thinking about this is to go bigger.
 I advise women to go with the size that they are comfortable with (as long as it is in a reasonable range).
 However, sometimes people get accustomed to a larger size and after time want to go even larger.
 Again, bigger is not always better.

 Not only is breast enlargement one of the top plastic surgery operations performed, it the most common operation that I do.
-We have helped a lot of women with this process and Mandi and Jill, my nurses, are really good at helping women find a good size for them.
+We have helped a lot of women with this process and my staff is really good at helping women find a good size for them.

 If you are thinking about having this done, grab your favorite tops and come on in to the office!
 We’re ready to help you out!